nathang15/Voice-Recognition-Authentication-System/README.md

 # Voice-Recognition-Authentication-System #

-This is a voice authentication system that enables user to login using their voice.
-This project is still in early stage of developpment and still have a lot of room to improve.
+An AI-based voice authentication system built upon openAI Whisper speech recognition model.
+Users have the ability to use voice for username and passphrases instead of traditional authentication method.
+This way only the user themselves knows the exact username and passwords.
+This program is still in progress and have room for improvement.

 ## Description ##